smoores-dev/storyteller/docs/docs/administering.md

 ## Transcription engine settings

-As part of the synchronization process, Storyteller attempts to transcribe the audiobook narration to text (see [/docs/how-it-works/the-algorithm](/docs/how-it-works/the-algorithm) for more details).
+As part of the alignment process, Storyteller attempts to transcribe the audiobook narration to text (see [/docs/how-it-works/the-algorithm](/docs/how-it-works/the-algorithm) for more details).

 This is by far the most resource-intensive phase of the process.
 By default, Storyteller will attempt to run the transcription job locally, using your server's hardware.
-If you would prefer to run the task via a paid third-party service, you set that with the "transcription engine" setting on the Settings page.
+If you prefer to run the task via a paid third-party service, you set that with the "transcription engine" setting on the Settings page.

 The available paid transcription services are: